How to get emergency roadside assistance, reschedule travel plans, renew car registration, and other helpful information.

 If you pay in installments, you will receive a credit on your next bill.

-If your policy renews in May, you will receive a credit on your renewal bill.
+If your policy renewed in May or June, you should have received a credit on your renewal bill.

 If your account is paid in full, you will receive your refund via the method in which you made your last payment (check, credit card, or electronic funds transfer).